15 Jobs AI Will Replace by 2030 | Gaper.io

 Radiologist (Diagnostic Imaging)

-Screening radiologists, teleradiology providers, medical imaging reviewers
+Screening radiologists, teleradiology providers, imaging reviewers

 75%